libresh/libre.sh/INSTALL.md

 You can also buy a baremetal at [Hetzner](https://serverboerse.de/index.php?country=EN) as they are the cheapest options around.
 Follow these [instructions](INSTALL_HETZNER.md) in this case.

+Copy this as your `user_data` and don't forget to change the hostname and your ssh key!

 ```
 #cloud-config